arkokoley/gratia_devops_report/report.md

 ---------------------------------

 # Executive Summary
-Creating a Software Development LifeCycle using various tools for DevOps such as Jenkins, Rundeck and ELK stack.
+Creating a Software Development LifeCycle(SDLC) using various tools for DevOps such as Jenkins, Rundeck and ELK stack.
+These tools are open source tools and can be used in any type of application SDLC.

 # Software Development LifeCycle

 !dot(imagename)(Software Development Life Cycle)